 This is a perfect white sand beach.
 It isn’t very well known yet, so it is quite quiet.
 To me, it has to be one of the top Medico beaches.
 It offers old school charm, and is a real tropical paradise.
 It is the kind of place where you can play football, volleyball or just chill out in one of the local beachside restaurants.

 Between Playa del Carmen and Puerto Aventuras, Paamul Beach is one of the best diving and snorkeling spots in the area.
 It’s a mix of sand and limestone, which differentiates it from other nearby beaches.
 The local public pool is an alternative to the beach.

 TIP: Flip-flops or sandals are needed to walk along this beach.

 Playa Maroma – Riviera Maya, Quintana Roo

-Soft white sand, beautiful – and calm – Caribbean waters and the fact that it is secluded and exclusive make Playa Maroma one of the best beaches in Mexico.
+Soft white sand, beautiful – and calm – Caribbean waters and the fact that it is secluded and exclusive make Playa Maroma one of the best Mexican beaches.
 To access it you have to stay in one of the luxury resorts.
 It’s expensive, but if you have the budget to splurge it’s definitely worth it.

 Playa Delfines – Riviera Maya, Quintana Roo